berucha-lilly/a11y-mcp/docs/old-docs/BEGINNERS_GUIDE.md

 # Run A11y-MCP on the test file
 # (The exact command depends on how you set up A11y-MCP)
-node src/index.js --analyze /path/to/your/test-repo/test-violation.html
+./run.sh /path/to/your/test-repo/test-violation.html

-# Or if it's a script:
+# Or if you have a custom script:
 ./run-a11y-check.sh /path/to/your/test-repo/test-violation.html
 ```